Main dish

 I’ve cooked Nigella's Cuban Black Beans many times since the book, Simply Nigella (affiliate link) came out in 2015.
 Chop a couple of onions, peppers and some garlic; the rest is just assembly.
 What you do need to do, though, is give these beans time.
 Either a couple of hours in a low oven or longer in a slow cooker.
-As a bonus, this is one of the few recipes I’ve come across where the dried beans don’t need to be pre-soaked.

 One small addition I've included is a tablespoon of chipotle paste.
 It gives the beans more depth and interest.
 I usually add two tablespoons but this makes the beans spicy so start with a tablespoon.